deepthought-initiative/pacmanweb/docs/_build/html/_sources/testing_building_docs.md

 # Running Tests and Building Docs

-Although tests run and docs are updated whenever someone pushes to the main branch, here are instructions to both run tests and build docs locally.
+Here are instructions to update docs and tests.

 #### Running tests
 A tests infrastructure is available inside `pacmanweb/pacmanweb/tests`.
 The data folder contains sample proposal files and panelist files for testing purposes and copies over the model files from the PACMan folder(assumes PACMan has model files in its models folder).